nagvbt/nagvbt.github.io/blog/2010-10-03-mfc-fill-coloe-in-the-client-area.md

 ---
-title: "MFC: Fill Client area with a desired color"
-date: "2010-10-03"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags:  ["MFC"]
-  - "MFC"

 ---

+# MFC: Fill Client area with a desired color

 MFC Tip: To fill the Background of the client area with a desired color keeping the text in the client area unchanged